Ahhh January…the month of alcohol abstinence, determination to keep New Year’s resolutions, erratic exercise regimes and attempted diets.

 Considering I haven’t been exercising any more than usual I can confidently say that this weight loss is a direct result of me sticking to the Bodychef detox diet.

 Not only that, but I’m not bloated at all and feel a general sense of well-being (as cheesy as that may sound!).

 I’d definitely say that the detox diet is a temporary / short term solution to an overindulgent period (such as Christmas) rather than a diet solution for life, however there are tons of diets to choose from in the Bodychef Diet Plan portfolio for those looking for a varied or longer term dieting solution.

 It’s most definitely an effective diet for weight loss and cleansing, and it’s fantastic for busy people and for those of us who need a little discipline when it comes to portion sizes.

-In summary, it isn’t cheap but it works.
+It isn’t cheap but it works.

 I’ve recommended this diet to friends and family who have commented on how much healthier I look in just two weeks, so for me, that renders the Bodychef Detox Diet a success.